Southern Avenue station

-This station provides service to National Harbor via Metrobus route P94 and TheBus route P95.
+This station provides service to National Harbor via Metrobus route P94 and GoPGC route P95.

 Station layout

 The Southern Avenue station consists of a single island platform in an open cut, located below and in the middle of its associated parking and bus transfer complex.
 Although this station is open-cut, and the next station east (railroad south) (Naylor Road) is elevated, there is an underground section of the Green Line's tracks between these two stations; additionally, the Southern Avenue station descends into a tunnel at its western (railroad northern) end.
 The construction and overall design of the station is similar to that of on the Silver Line because of its depressed but open-air layout.

+This is also the last above ground station for northbound train towards Greenbelt until Fort Totten.